ictwise/pp3/testing/testing.md

 #### Responsive Design - PASS

- - All pages were tested locally, and on Heroku using Chrome, Firefox, IE, and Safari.
+ - All pages were tested using Chrome and Firefox, Edge.
  - All pages tested for responsiveness in different device using Google Chrome Developer Tools and Am I Responsive
    - Desktop
-   - iPhone 5/6/7/8/X
-   - iPad 1/2/3/Pro
    - Galaxy Android phones
 - All the pages were also tested manually using;
-  - iPhone 5s/6s/8/X/XS/11/
-  - Samsung Galaxy S8/Note 10+
+   - Samsung Galaxy S20
-  - iPad Air 2
-  - iPad Pro 3

 <br>